By Dr. Pamela Fernandes | 25 January 2021

 For those who are just experiencing tennis elbow symptoms or having inflammation, supplements that reduce the chronic inflammation can be helpful.

 One common supplement is the combination of turmeric with extra curcumin.
 Curcumin is the active ingredient in turmeric, which is a great natural anti-inflammatory.
-A good option is extra strength Paragon Curcumin Turmeric, it supports joint, and heart health as well as provides muscle pain relief.
+A good option is Curcumin Turmeric, it supports joint, and heart health as well as provides muscle pain relief.
 It is non-GMO, gluten-free and is 95% Certified Curcuminoid.

 Take A Break